gia-bartlett/Business-Analysis/ch9.md

-## Making a Business and Financial Case
+# Making a Business and Financial Case

 This is the place where the BAs present their findings and proposed course of action to senior management for their consideration.

+## 9.1 The Business Case in the Project Lifecycle:

 This should be produced and revised as the project proceeds, as more information is uncovered.
 The initial case comes from a feasibility study - broad requirements and ballpark figures - but should be re-examined once the solution has been desinged and more reliable figures are available.